Will Young: Acting career

 In November 2004, Young presented a documentary entitled Runaways as part of the Children in Need campaign, highlighting the problems facing distressed teens who run away from home, and the plight they were in being picked up off the streets and railway stations by pimps who offered them work and drugs.
 The children did not know where to go for immediate help unless they were picked up by the police and sent to a refuge centre.
 During June 2007 a series of documentaries entitled Saving Planet Earth was shown on BBC Television.
 Young filmed an episode about saving the gorillas of West Africa during his visit to Africa earlier in the year.

 In March 2009, ITV1 arts programme, The South Bank Show presented an hour long fly on the wall documentary about Young that they had been filming over the course of the year as he returned to promote the Let It Go album.
-It showed him in Iceland filming the video for the "Let It Go" single, backstage before his performance on The X Factor and on his UK theatre tour from November 2008 amongst other segments.
-In August 2011, ITV based an hour-long programme on Young, entitled A Night with Will Young.
+It showed him in Iceland filming the video for the "Let It Go" single, backstage before his performance on The X Factor and on his UK theatre tour from November 2008 among other segments.
+In August 2011, ITV based an hour-long programme on Young, entitled A Night with....
+Will Young.
 This was to promote the release of his most recent album Echoes.

 In October 2007, Young narrated an audio version of the Roald Dahl novel Danny, the Champion of the World.

 Young was made a "Companion" of the Liverpool Institute for Performing Arts in 2009.

-In January 2023 Young returned to the theatre with the one-man show Song from Far Away, by Olivier Award winner Simon Stephens and Mark Eitzel, at the HOME Theatre in Manchester.
+In January 2023, Young returned to the theatre with the one-man show Song from Far Away, by Olivier Award winner Simon Stephens and Mark Eitzel, at the HOME Theatre in Manchester.